iBug/iBug-source/_posts/2026/2026-02-16-bonding-iperf3.md

 tagline: "Can bonding bring double upload?"
 tags: linux networking
 redirect_from: /p/78
+header:
+  overlay_image: /image/header/band-width-mygo.jpg
+  overlay_filter: linear-gradient(rgba(0, 0, 0, 0.5), rgba(0, 0, 0, 0.1))
 ---

 My workstation in my univerity lab has consistently generated some 600 TiB of annual upload across two PT sites.
 After an upgrade to the room a few months back, it received the most wanted upgrade for years: A second 1 Gbps line to the campus network.
 I immediately made the two NICs into one bonded 2 Gbps interface, and it has shined for many times with multiple popular torrents.

-Inspired by my friend [TheRainstorm](https://blog.yfycloud.site/) who managed to double his upload by load-balancing WireGuard over two lines from the same ISP (China Mobile), I figured I'd leverage this chance and make a better understanding though some more detailed experiments.
+Inspired by my friend [@TheRainstorm](https://blog.yfycloud.site/about/) who managed to double his upload by load-balancing WireGuard over two lines from the same ISP (China Mobile), I figured I'd leverage this chance and make a better understanding though some more detailed experiments.

 ## Setup